benlue/coServ/README.md

 #### 4. Examples
-Use template is applied to HTML.
-Below is an example to set up a page title:
+Below is an example showing how to set up a page title:

     <title><%=ctx.title%></title>

-You can translate a Javascript file into a template to make it more powerful:
+You can embed Javascript code to a Javascript file:

     if (<%= value.isValid %>)
         // this request is valid, do something decent else
         // issue an warning

-Or you can even apply templates on CSS:
+You can also embed Javascript code in CSS:

     ul.news {
         <% if (value.isImportant) { %>